This is a Go language learning note for C programer.

 Passing a function as a parameter to another function call is called callback (callback)

-The formal parameter of the receiving function, the type uses func (parameter list) to return the listrepresentation, such as
+The formal parameter of the receiving function, the type uses func (parameter list) to return the list

 2